4C Strategies>News>‘Permacrisis’ is the word of 2022. What does this tell us about the state of crisis management?

 When everyone involved needs to be aligned, when all information must be accurate, and when decisions need to be correct, having a single source of truth makes all the difference.

 Crossed signals create more problems, so crisis management needs this kind of alignment to be effective – alignment which can only come from a holistic, end-to-end system.
-Each of the 3 phases of crisis management – preparation, response and recovery – benefit from the support of a single platform like this.
+Each phase of crisis management – preparation, response and recovery – benefit from the support of a single platform like this.

-Integrating with other third-party systems and data sources and giving all stakeholders a go-to hub for updates and information, our Exonaut® exercise platform and mobile app allows crisis teams to efficiently design, develop, deliver and evaluate remote and in-person exercises, all in real time.
+Integrating with other third-party systems and data sources and giving all stakeholders a go-to hub for updates and information, our Exonaut® exercise platform is used by organization around the world to not only manage crises, but also efficiently design, develop, deliver and evaluate desktop exercise and full-scale real-world scenarios.